jakestanley/conf/README.md

 - dropbox.py

 ##install-webapps.sh
 'Installs' some web apps.
-These are just scripts that are put in /usr/local/bin that launch borderless browser windows with the web pages.
+These are just scripts that are put in /usr/local/bin that launch web apps in a borderless browser window.
 - todoist
 - evernote
 -